 Plaza de la Revolución, among the largest squares in the world, is the major point of political speeches and rallies of this Havana travel guide.
 Here, you can also find memorials for Cuban national hero and writer José Martí, plus multiple Revolution figures.
 Around the square stand the seat of Cuban government, the Communist Party and two major Ministries.
 This is the very hub of Cuban political life.
 A lot of internationally vital decisions have been taken in this area, and history buffs will appreciate it above all.

 6. The Affluent Vedado

 Havana is a city like no other, a city that will stay in your memory forever!
-Hope you enjoyed my Havana Travel Guide!!!
+Hope you enjoyed my Havana Travel Guide and all the Havana travel tips!
 And while in Cuba, take a road trip to Vinales to get some true insights into local Cuban life or spend some day at the wide white beach at Varadero!
 Read all about our Cuban experience in my Cuba Travel Story!

 To help you make the most of your trip check out my Havana Restaurant Review, and Havana Hotel Review.
 If you’re someone that prefers the countryside to the city then why not take a Cuban country side and beach road trip!

 Did you like this Havana travel guide post and want to save it for later or share it with others?
 Find some pins for this Havana travel tips post below!